-Jay Khanna, MD is a board-certified, combined neurosurgical and orthopaedic fellowship trained spine surgeon who cares for patients in and around the Washington DC metropolitan region.
-He is a professor of orthopaedic surgery, neurosurgery and biomedical engineering at the Baltimore-based Johns Hopkins University School of Medicine and is the Vice Chair of Professional Development for the Department of Orthopaedic Surgery.
+Jay Khanna, MD is a board-certified, combined neurosurgical and orthopaedic fellowship trained, spine surgeon who cares for patients in and around the Washington DC metropolitan region.
+He is an endowed professor of orthopaedic surgery, neurosurgery and biomedical engineering at the Baltimore-based Johns Hopkins University School of Medicine and serves as Vice Chair of Orthopaedic Surgery.

 As a spine specialist, Dr. Khanna is interested in the treatment of a wide range of spine pathologies using techniques ranging from minimally invasive spine surgery to complex spinal reconstructions.
 He often collaborates with other specialists in interventional pain management, rheumatology, neurology and physiatry and enjoys providing a multidisciplinary and collaborative approach to the care of his patients with various conditions of the spine.

 Education is another one of Dr. Khanna’s interests.
 He serves as the course director for the American Academy of Orthopaedic Surgeons Board Review Course which is annually held in Chicago.
 Dr. Khanna also teaches and directs several other CME courses for spine surgeons, neurosurgeons and orthopaedic surgeons through the North American Spine Society, American Academy of Orthopaedic Surgeons and other organizations.
 Dr. Khanna previously served as the clinical director for the Johns Hopkins Center for Biomedical Engineering, Innovation and Design.